MichaelErichsen/Plader/README.md

 # Record collection

-This is an application maintaining a record collection
+This is an application maintaining a record collection.
+All text is in Danish

 ## First iteration is a Java SWT program